-- Made internal improvements in CPU utilization - Improved handling of upload / download timeouts (followup from 1.8.5041) - · Added additional sanity checks around UNIX domain socket listener to prevent multiple agents running concurrently - Improved XSS false positives with clients uploading fully formed HTML or XML documents - · Fixed incorrect start command for upstart in sigsci-configure script
+- Made internal improvements in CPU utilization - Improved handling of upload / download timeouts (followup from 1.8.5041)

-- Added ability to sample input requests via -sample-percent flag - · Added additional metrics collected on bytes read and written to web server, and CPU performance - Improved XSS detection
+- Added ability to sample input requests via -sample-percent flag - · Added additional metrics collected on bytes read and written to web server, and CPU performance - · Improved XSS detection

-- Improved performance and latency - Reduced amount of data sent back, improving performance - Made under the hood adjustments to enable future custom rules
+- · Improved performance and latency - · Reduced amount of data sent back, improving performance - · Made under the hood adjustments to enable future custom rules

-- · Reduced amount of data transmitted from agent to collector by up to 90%, resulting in better performance and latency - · Made rule updates gracefully timeout and retry if the network is stalled - · Added detection for MariaDB-specific SQLi
+- Reduced amount of data transmitted from agent to collector by up to 90%, resulting in better performance and latency - · Made rule updates gracefully timeout and retry if the network is stalled - Added detection for MariaDB-specific SQLi

-· Improved connection timeout handling for collector uploads
+• Improved connection timeout handling for collector uploads

 - Improved Agent Off mode to do even less work - Fixed XSS false positive for inputs with benign embedded HTML involving background images - Added new flag, -max-connections to control the number of simultaneous connections the agent can process.
 If the number is exceeded the connection is dropped.
-By default, there is no limit, but may change in the future. - · Added additional metrics collection on connections and request types that will appear on agent dashboards - · Partially restructured internal locking to reduce latency under high loads and concurrency - Refreshed internally-used, third-party libraries (from the command line type agent -legal for the bill of materials)
+By default, there is no limit, but may change in the future. - Added additional metrics collection on connections and request types that will appear on agent dashboards - Partially restructured internal locking to reduce latency under high loads and concurrency - Refreshed internally-used, third-party libraries (from the command line type agent -legal for the bill of materials)

-- Changed it so agent now tokenizes the query string and post data in two ways simultaneously to handle platform differences (Ruby, Python, Golang uses one way, and PHP, Node.Js, .Net. does it another) to minimize false negatives - Fixed AgentAddress incorrectly being passed back, removing the TCP/IP port or UDS name - Changed it so low quality SQLi signals are now tagged separately
+- Changed it so agent now tokenizes the query string and post data in two ways simultaneously to handle platform differences (Ruby, Python, Golang uses one way, and PHP, Node.Js, .Net. does it another) to minimize false negatives - Fixed AgentAddress incorrectly being passed back, removing the TCP/IP port or UDS name - · Changed it so low quality SQLi signals are now tagged separately

-- Added redaction of query string in HTTP response header Location - · Added ability for "off mode" to still count number of requests coming in, which helps agents in debugging and in estimation of load - Added inspection of top level JSON arrays (JSON objects already unpacked).
+- Added redaction of query string in HTTP response header ${\tt Location}$ - · Added ability for "off mode" to still count number of requests coming in, which helps agents in debugging and in estimation of load - Added inspection of top level JSON arrays (JSON objects already unpacked).
 For example input of foo=bar&obj=["something", "apple"] the values in the obj are now inspected for attacks.
 Input of foo=bar&obj={"something", "apple"} was already being inspected correctly.
-This improves reduction of both false positives and false negatives.

-Changed Agentenabled to now indicate in the agent is processing requests of not, o means on, while ± means it s processing requests normally
+This improves reduction of both false positives and false negatives. - Added redaction of sensitive data in the unlikely corner case of an "attack in the URI path (not the query string!) that contained a credit card" - Included Golang runtime version in the Bill of Materials (agent -legal) - Changed AgentEnabled to now indicate if the agent is processing requests or not; 0 means off, while 1 means it's processing requests normally

-Fixed XSS false positive in fully formed XML documents that are POSTed
+· Fixed XSS false positive in fully formed XML documents that are POSTed

-- Improved agent "off mode" to do even less work - Added Bill of Materials reporting in agent, from the command line type agent -legal for details - Added additional system metrics collection to aid in debugging - (1.8.4180 and 4182 were redacted)
+- Improved agent "off mode" to do even less work - Added Bill of Materials reporting in agent, from the command line type agent -legal for details - Added additional system metrics collection to aid in debugging